cpmpercussion/comp2300-discoserver/README.md

 ### Tests

-Run the tests with `cargo test`.
-Typically each test compiles a corresponding program using `arm-none-eabi-as` and `arm-none-eabi-ld`, so make sure these are on your PATH (PlatformIO bundles these in `.platformio/packages/toolchain-gccarmnoneeabi/bin`).
+Run the tests with `cargo test --all`.
+Typically each integration test compiles a corresponding program using `arm-none-eabi-as` and `arm-none-eabi-ld`, so make sure these are on your PATH (PlatformIO bundles these in `.platformio/packages/toolchain-gccarmnoneeabi/bin`).
 It then steps through, checking registers and flags for correct values.